 As a political reformer and Texas State Director for Wolf-PAC, Todd was instrumental in passing the first state legislation in the history of the United States calling for a national convention to propose a Free & Fair Elections Amendment to the U.S. Constitution addressing our national system of campaign finance.

-In 2018 Todd was elected Jeff Davis County Commissioner for Precinct 2.
+In 2018 Todd was elected Jeff Davis County Commissioner for Precinct 2 and served until 2023.

 You can usually find him with a coffee cup in his hand.